-Currants are native to our latitudes.
-They are an easy-care crop and are therefore also suitable for beginners to gain their first experience in the garden.
+Currants are an easy-care crop and are therefore also suitable for beginners to gain their first experience in the garden.
 Once established in the garden, they will provide you with a fresh harvest year after year.
 There are a few things you should know about currant bushes to ensure they grow successfully.
-We give you tips on the location, good and bad neighbors as well as instructions on planting, caring for and harvesting currants.
+We give you tips on the location, good and bad companion plants as well as instructions on planting, caring for and harvesting currants.

 Although the shrub is hardy and frost-resistant , most varieties of this genus shed their leaves over the winter and go into hibernation.
 A shrub can live for up to 15 years.
 So once the work is done, you can harvest your own berries from your garden for a long time with the right care.